shikhar0507/backend-cloud-functions/docs/support-requests/README.md

 * A person with support privilidge can create an activity without the need of subsciption to the template required to create the activity.

-> The same conditions apply to `/share` too.

-To distinguish a normal request from a support request, you have to add a query parameter `as` to your request URL.
+To distinguish a normal request from a support request, you have to add a query parameter `support` to your request URL.

-`/api/activities/create?as=support`
+*example*: `/api/activities/create?support=true`

-With such a request, you will also need to include a field `canEditRule` to the request body.
+For the `/create` endpoint , you also need to add the `canEditRule` in the request body in the support requests.

 * Example Request Body: